 When did it become popular?

 The air conditioner became popular in 1946, when the demand for them increased more than 30,000 units.
-According to the most recent results from a 2009 Residential Energy Consumption Survey, about 87 percent of U.S. households are equipped for air conditioning services, and they’re usually a lot smaller than the one found in Gates’ mansion.
+Around 87% of U.S. households are equipped for air conditioning services, according to the 2009 Residential Energy Consumption Survey, and they’re usually a lot smaller than the one found in Gates’ mansion.

 How has it evolved?